scania/coding-conventions/README.md

 ## Code Portability

 The more teams, projects and subsidiaries that shares a common code standard, the easier it will be for them to share code and components in between them.
+The need for future code sharing and re-use is very hard for a team to predict, but following a standard from day 1 will eliminate a lot of unnecessary risks.

 # Context is Important